GLOBAL HEALTH'S COMMITMENT TO YOUR PRIVACY

-All Company employees must sign a confidentiality undertaking on commencement of their employment.
+All Company employee and contractor agreements include a confidentiality undertaking on commencement of their employment or engagement.

 The Company maintains back-up records.
 Where you request the deletion of personal information from our records, it is not practical, and the Company will not remove or delete all your information, from all data back-ups.

 Global Health Sites do not usually feature information and services of interest to children 13 years of age and under.

 We use "cookies" to provide customisable and personalised services to visitors of Global Health Sites.